 TPS (Tough Plastic Sheathed) Cable

-TPS cables are ubiquitous in Australian homes, identifiable by their durable plastic sheathing.
-This type of cable usually houses one or more insulated electrical wires, a neutral wire, and often an earth wire.
-The sheathing protects the wires from damage and exposure.
+You’ll find TPS cables all over Australian homes, known for their tough plastic covering.
+These cables typically contain one or more insulated wires, along with a neutral and often an earth wire.
+The sturdy sheathing is key to keeping the wires safe from harm or exposure.

 In contrast, the earth wire adds an extra layer of safety, redirecting any electrical fault current away from the user and toward the ground wire.